Berrin Menderes: Life

-In 1905, Evliyazade Hacı Mehmet Efendi's daughter Evliyazade Naciye Hanım and Yemişçibaşı İzzet Bey's youngest child came to the world in Izmir.
+In 1905, Evliyazade Hacı Mehmet Efendi's daughter Evliyazade Naciye Hanım and Yemişçibaşı İzzet Bey's youngest child came to the world in İzmir.
 Berrin Menderes married Adnan Menderes in 1928.
 In 1931, her husband was elected as a member of the Republican People's Party (CHP), the only political party at the time.
 After this, their children Yüksel (1930–1972), Mutlu (1937–1978) and Aydın (1946–2011) came to the world in Ankara.

 Her husband Adnan Menderes became prime minister after the Democratic Party (DP) came to power in 1950.
 Adnan Menderes, who served as prime minister for 10 years, was arrested on May 27, 1960, when the DP was removed from power.
 He was executed on 17 September 1961 in İmralı Island.
 Berrin Menderes lost her eldest son, Yüksel Menderes, in 1972.
 After her older sister Güzin Dülger died in 1975 and her middle son Mutlu died in 1978, she continued her life with her younger son Aydın.
 His brother Samim Yemişçibaşı died in 1985.